CI/CD Workflows

 What it does:

-• Runs Checkov with framework set to terraform
+• Runs Checkov with Terraform framework

-• Downloads external modules for comprehensive scanning
+• Downloads external modules for scanning

-• Uses .checkov.yml for configuration
+• Uses .checkov.yml configuration

 Key settings: